House of Dextra: Build Guide

 Tune PID values

-Go to Options for each motor and tune proportional, integral, and derivative gains.
+Tune proportional, integral, and derivative gains in Options.
 Starting values are in

 Set joint limits

-Record the servo tick at each desired mechanical limit and enter them as
+Record the servo tick at each mechanical limit and enter as

-limit_offsetsin the config file.
-Defaults are provided for the baseline hand. -
+limit_offsetsin the config.
+Defaults provided for the baseline hand. -

 Run the test script

 python test.py.
-Each finger should wave inward and return to rest in sequence.
-If all fingers move, you are done.
+Each finger should wave inward and return to rest.

 How to Adapt

-- Add / remove fingersDo so in motor ID order to avoid re-IDing the remaining motors.
+- Add / remove fingersDo so in motor ID order to avoid re-IDing remaining motors.

 - Custom palmsCopy servo mounting bracket tolerances from the SolidWorks part onto any new geometry and export as STL.